discretegames/runmany/README.md

 ## VSCode Extension

-The [RunMany VSCode extension](https://marketplace.visualstudio.com/items?itemName=discretegames.runmany) adds syntax highlighting to RunMany files and makes them runnable with F5 from a launch configuration.
+The [RunMany VSCode extension](https://marketplace.visualstudio.com/items?itemName=discretegames.runmany) adds syntax highlighting to RunMany files and makes them runnable with one button.
 It is highly recommended for use with RunMany.

 With and without syntax highlighting: